 Through my study of Permaculture systems around the world,I have come to believe the knowledge is available to feed the Earth’s people-all of them- with healthy organic food.
 The knowledge is available to shelter everyone.
 And especially the knowledge is available to do all this and repair the Earths bio systems so they remain hospitable to all creation.

 While one person may not be able to dramatically change the world to this utopian paradise, there will be a critical mass when enough people are practising these knowledge bases to totally change the way we live as a “civilisation”.

 We can be both gentle on the earth and still meet all our real needs quite abundantly.
 But just saying it doesn’t make it so.
 Knowledge without action is meaningless.
 While individually our efforts may seem meager, Permaculture increases exponentially as we teach by example , and even though in our overdeveloped energy dependent society this may seem like science fiction, around the world these designs are active in 100s of countries.

-Demonstration projects in Jordan and Sub Saharan Africa are generating larger and larger communities practicing Permaculture, and these communities are both greening the deserts and creating better lives for those living there.
+Demonstration projects in Jordan and Sub Saharan Africa are generating larger and larger communities practising Permaculture, and these communities are both greening the deserts and creating better lives for those living there.

-China has reclaimed an area the size of Belgium from dust, erosion, and poverty to become green and productive, a place where people can live abundantly and want to come back to.
-And these projects are going on everywhere, but they don’t sell newspapers, yet.
+China has reclaimed an area the size of Belgium from dust, erosion, and poverty to become green and productive, a place where people can live abundantly and want to come back to. (restoring the earth)And these projects are going on everywhere, but they don’t sell newspapers in this country , yet.